CURRENT GUEST CURATOR

 Fall 2025 - Spring 2026

-Washington is currently pursuing her MFA in Photography & Media Society at the Maryland Institute College of Art as a Leslie King-Hammond Graduate Fellow.
+She is currently pursuing her MFA in Photography + Media & Society at the Maryland Institute College of Art as a Leslie King-Hammond Graduate Fellow.

 Recent Curators